frida/frida-website/_i18n/en/_docs/stalker.md

-`gum_exec_ctx_load_real_register_into()` which we covered ealier to read the context) and emitting code to call `gum_exec_block_check_address_for_exclusion()` whose implementation is quite self explanatory.
+`gum_exec_ctx_load_real_register_into()` which we covered ealier to read the context) and emitting code to call `gum_exec_block_check_address_for_exclusion()` whose implementation is quite self-explanatory.
 If it is excluded then a branch is taken and similar code to that described when handling excluded immediate calls discussed above is used.

 Next we emit code to call the entry gate and generate the instrumented block of